 - have some sensory fun

 4. Keep bringing it back to the whole alphabet.
-Of course we don’t want to keep the letters a secret until it’s time to learn them!
 If we’re doing a lot of meaningful activities, we will keep coming back to the whole alphabet.
 If you’re looking for ways to do this, you’ll love my most popular Pinterest board, Alphabet for Kids.

 You know your children better than anyone.
 Choose the activities that your child needs — the ones that your child will love.
 I’ll provide a big set of ideas for each letter — not so you’ll do every one, but so that you have a lot to choose from when you pick what works best for your kids.